 About the MSPTC Degree

 MSPTC colleagues engage in the shared belief of an anytime-anyplace learning community that sustains a unique combination of academic and applied skills.
 The program builds on learning outcomes informed by core competencies.
 These competencies, demonstrated in the ePortfolio, allow us to assess and improve student learning, faculty methods, and program development.

-Six Core Courses (15 credits)
+Five Core Courses (15 credits)

 Five Elective Courses (15 credits)